 - Leave the dough in the bowl and cover with a tea towel.
 Leave it in a warm area to rest for at least 2 hours.

-- When the dough is doubled in size, divide it into 6 sections.
+- When the dough has increased in size, divide it into 4 even sections.
 Shape each section into a round ball and place them a lined loaf tin.
 Cover the tin with a tea towel and leave it in a warm area to rest for another 30 minutes - 1 hour.

 - Bake in the oven for 30-40 minutes or until golden.
 The loaf is fully cooked in the middle when you can tap the bottom of the loaf and it sounds hollow.
 If the bread is browning too quickly on the top and has not fully cooked, reduce the oven temperature to 160°C (320°F).
-Allow the bread to rest in the tin for 15 minutes then turn it onto a wire rack.
+Brush the top of the hot brioche with maple syrup then allow it to rest in the tin for 15 minutes.
+Turn it onto a wire rack and allow it to cool.